RTHyman/audio-program/README.md

 # sudo apt-get install python-rpi.gpio python3-rpi.gpio
 ```

 You can use this script (in the repository as test.py) to test.
+If you can ssh to your raspberry pi, you can copy/paste the script onto the Pi.
+Or you can use scp.
+Or you could access the desktop with HDMI and manually write the script.

 ```
 import time